pandas-dev/pandas/doc/source/io.rst

 By specifying list of row locations for the ``header`` argument, you can read in a ``MultiIndex`` for the columns.
-Specifying non-consecutive rows will skip the interveaning rows.
+Specifying non-consecutive rows will skip the intervening rows.
 In order to have the pre-0.13 behavior of tupleizing columns, specify ``tupleize_cols=True``.

 .. ipython:: python